Just keeps getting more Epic-a.

 - Ominous Latin Chanting: Every album.
 Good examples include "Martyr of the Free World", "Fools of Damnation" and "Serenade of Self-Destruction."

 - One-Woman Wail: Occurs frequently in their songs including "Quietus" and "Twin Flames".

 - One of Us: Simone, Mark and Coen are self-declared fans of Monty Python.
 They, along with AriŽn, are also fans of the Lord of the Rings trilogy.

 - Rapunzel Hair: Simone is known for her long, flowing red hair.
-This also extends to all the current male members of Epica (save for Coen, who shaved his hair off for charity in 2013).
+This also extends to the other members of Epica (save for Coen, who shaved his hair off for charity in 2013).

 - Religion Rant Song: Not afraid of this trope at all.
 Examples include "Cry For The Moon", "Requiem for the Indifferent" (song) and "The Embrace That Smothers" saga shared with After Forever.
 The Divine Conspiracy is very much a Religion Rant Album.